-- Do not specify the fragment or routing keyword, or specify neq for the operator argument. - The logging and counting keywords (even if specified) do not take effect for QoS traffic classification.
+- Do not specify the fragment, routing, or vpn-instance keyword, or specify neq for the operator argument. - Do not specify the flow-label keyword if the ACL is for outbound QoS traffic classification or outbound packet filtering. - The logging and counting keywords (even if specified) do not take effect for QoS traffic classification.